 IKEA — In recent years, IKEA has become one of the top places to buy housewares and furniture in Bangkok.
 Prices are cheap and, for what you spend, the quality is good.
 Plus, the selection is huge.

-The only location in Bangkok is out in Bangna, so it’s a bit of a schlep but, if you want a one-stop shopping place for everything you need, and a place that will deliver everything you buy for an affordable rate, then IKEA is it.
+The only two locations in or near Bangkok are out in Bangna and in Bang Yai, so both are a bit of a schlep.
+But, if you want a one-stop shopping place for everything you need, and a place that will deliver everything you buy for an affordable rate, then IKEA is it.
 You can even check what they have online before going there.

 I bought my coffee maker, toaster, microwave and pots and pans here, all on sale and all about half the price of comparable large malls.
 They also sell cutlery, plates, cups and glasses, decorative items, photograph frames and more.
 They do sell furniture but, unless they are having a sale, it tends to be more expensive than comparable items at MBK or Central World Plaza.

-You can also buy kitchen items at Chatuchak Market, MBK and Central World as well as at many of Bangkok’s markets.
+You can also buy kitchen items at Chatuchak Market, MBK, Index Living Mall and Central World as well as at many of Bangkok’s markets.
 Also, check out Central department stores when they are having a sale as their kitchen items can be as low as 60% of the original price.

 Best Places in Bangkok to Buy Sheets, Pillowcases and Other Bedding Items – I bought my first set of sheets at Tesco Lotus.
 Don’t do what I did.
 The sheets might have been cheap but they literally lasted a month before I had to throw them away due to holes appearing in them and so much shrinkage.